 We’ve done quite a bit of trekking around this jaw-dropping country and we’ve compiled a list of our favorite Iceland hikes to share with you.
-This article includes plenty of photos and details to help you plan your experience hiking in Iceland and know exactly what to expect.
+This guide includes plenty of photos and details to help you experience hiking in Iceland and know exactly what to expect.

 Whether you’re an avid hiker or you’re simply up for a bit of a heart-thumping adventure on your trip to Iceland, there are plenty of trails around the country that’ll make you fall head over hiking boots.
 Corny, but true.